edg2s/rangefix/README.md

 In particular:

 * A Chrome bug which results in selections spanning multiple nodes returning rects for all the parents of the endContainer.
-See https://code.google.com/p/chromium/issues/detail?id=324437
+See https://code.google.com/p/chromium/issues/detail?id=324437.
+This bug was fixed in Chrome 55.
 * A bug in IE (<=10) which results in scaled rectangles when using the browser's zoom feature.

 Usage